backplane/conex/ghlatest/README.md

 This container is a work-in-progress.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/ghlatest).

 ## Usage

 This is the output of the container when invoked with the `-h` argument.